Top Ten (10) Off-Campus Housing Tips for International Students in the U.S.

 • Avoid scams: Never send money before seeing the place, and beware of deals that seem too good to be true.

 Finding off-campus housing as an international student requires research and preparation, but it offers more independence and flexibility.
 Follow these tips to secure a comfortable and affordable place to live.
 Have any housing questions?
-Send us a message using the contact form!
+Please reach out to us at info@cristam.com